 Students seeking enrollment information at Come Back Butte Charter must first visit the Come Back Butte Charter website (www.comeback.bcoe.org) and complete the "Interest Form".
-Assigned staff will monitor this regularly and get back with the student to set up an appointment.
-The youngest aged students we serve at CBBC are aged sixteen.
+Assigned staff will monitor this regularly and get back to the student to set up an appointment.
+The youngest aged students served at CBBC are aged sixteen.
 Sixteen-year-olds must obtain the (2) two-page District/Probation Referral form from Come Back Butte Charter and have it completed by their current or last school, or by their probation officer, before enrolling at Come Back Butte Charter.

-After completing Student Interest form on CBBC website, student will receive a phone call to discuss enrollment and then an e-mail link to the Aeries on-line enrollment will be sent.
-After Aeries on-line enrollment has been completed by the student, the Admin Assistant will notify the teacher to call the student to set up enrollment appointment.
+After completing Student Interest form on CBBC website, the student will receive a phone call to discuss enrollment and then receive an email link to the Aeries online enrollment.
+After Aeries online enrollment has been completed by the student or parent, the Principal will call the student to set up an enrollment appointment.

-For enrollment appointment, student will meet with teacher to discuss school procedures, course enrollment and receive first assignments.
+For enrollment appointments, the student will meet with a teacher to discuss school procedures, course enrollment, and receive first assignments.
 The initial enrollment appointment is approximately one (1) hour long.
-At this appointment, students will meet with their new teacher and go over the rules and expectations of teachers and students.
-Students will get their photo taken for transcripts and will sign a Master Agreement.
+At this appointment, students will meet with their teacher and go over the rules and expectations of teachers and students.
+Students will have their photo taken for transcripts and will sign a Master Agreement.
 Students will also set up an Aeries Parent Portal account and complete their data confirmation.

-Returning CBBC students will review their student data in Aeries parent portal (students under 18 will have their parents do this).
+Returning CBBC students will review their student data in the Aeries parent portal (students under 18 will have their parents complete this).